Sieep-Coding/sieep-coding.github.io/src/pages/posts/gol_lua.md

 We’ll take user input for grid density and the number of generations, simulate the evolution of the grid, and print the results right in the terminal.

+### What is the Game of Life?

+For those not familiar, Conway's Game of Life is computer graphical simulation based on [cellular automation](https://en.wikipedia.org/wiki/Cellular_automaton).

+Every cell interacts with its eight neighbors, which are the cells that are horizontally, vertically, or diagonally adjacent.

+At each step in time, the following transitions occur:

+- Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+- Any live cell with two or three live neighbours lives on to the next generation.
+- Any live cell with more than three live neighbours dies, as if by overpopulation.
+- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ### Setting up the Universe

 We first initialize a 50x50 universe grid, N and M, and an empty array uni that will represent our universe's state.